-The name “Dirndl” leads back to the word “Dirne” which is an old-fashioned word for “young girl”.
+The name itself “Dirndl” leads back to the word “Dirne” which is an old-fashioned word for “young girl” or Maid.
 So the “Drindlgewand” meant nothing else then “dress of a young girl” and is today only used in the shortcut Dirndl.

-The Dirndl is a traditional dress from the south of Germany and Austria, since 1870/80 it used to be a fashion trend in cities as a summer dress in countryside-style, although it originally was worn by housemaids.
+As said, the Dirndl is a traditional dress from the south of Germany and Austria.
+Since 1870/80 it used to be a fashion trend in cities as a summer dress in countryside-style - although it originally was worn by housemaids only.

-In the First World War it became most popular because it was the cheapest alternative to former times dresses for women, which where very extravagant, while most Dirndls can be easily made out of curtains.
+During World War One it became most popular, because it was a cheap alternative to former times dresses for women, which where very extravagant, while most Dirndls can be easily made out of curtains.

-The lasciviousness of the dress is what made the Dirndl until today outstanding.
-It was the Nazi regime which made the Dirndl in its design what it is today.
-The designer and nationalist Gertrud Pesendorfer created the Dirndl in a way to distance it from church (so it became more lasciviousness in its design with short sleeves and deep excerpt and shorter skirts.
+Today it is the lasciviousness of the traditional dress what makes the Dirndl outstanding.
+It was the Nazi regime which gave design what it is today.
+The designer and nationalist Gertrud Pesendorfer created the Dirndl in a way to distance the dress from church, so it became more lasciviousness in its design with short sleeves and deep excerpt and shorter skirts.
 Moreover the Nazis declared the Dirndl was declared as a “German Array”- So that Jewish people where not allowed to wear it anymore and this is when it became "the German dress".